qtile/qtile/docs/manual/commands/iqshell.rst

 ============

 In order to run iqshell, you must have `ipykernel`_ and `jupyter_console`_.
-You can install the dependencies when you are installing qtile by running:
+You can install the dependencies when you are installing lavinder by running:

 .. code-block:: bash

-    $ pip install qtile[ipython]
+    $ pip install lavinder[ipython]

 Otherwise, you can just install these two packages separately, either through PyPI or through your distribution package manager.